From June 1 to December 23, 2022

 This exhibit has visited over 3000 places and consists of museum quality panels filled with pictures and descriptions of over one hundred Eucharistic Miracles.

-After the overwhelming success of last year’s exhibit on the life of Saint Teresa of Calcutta, we are so excited to be hosting this exhibit on the Eucharist, the source and summit of Christian Life!
+After the overwhelming success of hosting this exhibit three years ago, we are so excited to bring back this exhibit on the Eucharist, the source and summit of Christian Life!

 The Eucharistic exhibit will arrive May 1 so that several Catholic schools can view the exhibit while having a field trip to the Marian Center.